-They were all pudgy, active, and adorable.
-Trying to keep my focus I told the man that I was interested in a female, and only Of course, the a female. females were all spoken for.
-So, there I was standing next to my 12-year-old son, who had spent the entire car ride talking about the puppy he was going to bring home trying to figure out our options.
-The first option was that we were going to have to wait for the next litter to arrive which would be several months: the second, we choose a male, and the third, we go home puppy-less.
+They were all pudgy, active, and absolutely adorable.
+Trying to keep my focus I told the man that I was interested in a female, and only a female.
+Of course the females were all spoken for.
+So there I was standing next to my 12 year old son, who had spent the entire car ride talking about the puppy he was going to bring home trying to figure out our options.
+The first option was that we were going to have to wait for the next litter to arrive which would be several months; the second, we choose a male, and the third, we go home puppyless.
 I have never been one to wait on anything so a male it would be.
-As we watched the puppies play, I remembered someone telling me that if a puppy had a knot on its head, it was supposed to be more intelligent.
+As we watched the puppies play I remembered someone telling me that if a puppy had a knot on its head, it was supposed to be more intelligent.
 (For future reference, don't believe that one).

 When we picked him up after Thanksgiving, we should have known what we would be facing.
-All the other puppies were out playing with each other, but we didn't see Sherlock.
-After scanning the yard, we found him with a "stick" that was about the size of a small tree running towards us!
-Somehow, he reminded me of myself...was there really any such thing as "biting off more than you can chew?"
-That playful, energetic, and obedient dog that was "just what our family needed" ...
-Sherlock was certainly playful and energetic!
+All of the other puppies were out playing with each other but we didn't see Sherlock.
+After scanning the yard we found him with a "stick" that was about the size of a small tree running towards us!
+Somehow, he reminded me of myself...was there really any such thing as "biting off more than you can chew?" playful, energetic, and obedient dog that was "just what our needed"... family Sherlock certainly was playful energetic!
 Obedient?
 Not so much.
-At the age of four months, we made the decision to enroll Sherlock in obedience classes.
+At four months of age we decided it was time Sherlock tried obedience classes.
 The trainer said that she had never seen a more stubborn dog!
-After several weeks, it was clear only one of us was learning.
+After working with her for several weeks it was apparent that one of us was actually learning something.
 I learned that Sherlock liked to wrestle every morning...with me...and that he really liked treats.
-I had become the most obedient dog owner Sherlock had ever had.
+I had become the most obedient dog owner

+Sherlock had ever had.
 Wait!
 Is there something wrong with this picture?
-Sherlock was our problem child.
+Let it be stated that Sherlock was definitely our problem child.
 Our son had always been a joy and never a problem.
 Truthfully, however, we voted on a weekly basis about whether we would keep Sherlock or let him go to a farm.

 Funny, the vote was always three to one and somehow the "one" won out-and Sherlock always made it to the weekly voting sessions.

-Since turning 30, I have been an active and health-oriented person.
-I have been diligent with preventive health and routine testing, sometimes excessively so.
-At 35, I had my first mammogram to establish a baseline. as per medical recommendation.
-This had no specific reason.
+What is important to know about me, the most obedient owner Sherlock had ever had, is that since I was 30 years old, I have been an active, very health oriented person.
+I have been conscientious about preventive health and attended to routine testing as recommended, even to the point of overkill.
+Accordingly, when I was 35 years old, I had my first mammogram in order establish a baseline because that was the standard medical recommendation.
+There was no particular reason for this.
 There is no history of breast cancer in my family.
-Being diligent, I just decided that I would request an annual mammogram.
-And, according to schedule, in December of 1991 I had my mammogram with the results being nothing but normal.
+Being diligent, I just decided that I would request an annual mammogram. according to schedule, in December of 1991 I had my mammogram with the results being nothing but normal.